-Mentoring: In addition to enhancing diversity at the postdoctoral level, I also propose to establish a mentorship pipeline for BIPOC individuals within the Doris Duke Conservation Scholars Program—where Dr Zakiya Leggett is campus director.
-Under the pipeline program, I will train graduate students, who will train undergraduate students who will train high school students, with the goal of increasing diversity in ecology at all levels.
-I intend to dedicate a percentage of my $15000 yearly stipend to funding the undergraduate and high school students in this pipeline program.
-By providing this training, we will better prepare students for postdoctoral work later in their career.
-Dr Leggett is developing/building upon an existing training developed for the Doris Duke Conservation Scholars Program for mentors that have never advised BIPOC students for her NNF program, which will be used under the pipeline training scheme.
+Mentoring: In addition to enhancing diversity at the postdoctoral level, I also propose to establish a mentorship pipeline for BIPOC individuals within the National Needs Fellowship (NNF) Program and the Doris Duke Conservation Scholars (DDCS) Program—where Dr Zakiya Leggett is lead PI and campus director.
+Both the NNF and DDCS programs have goals of recuiting and increasing diverse students in the field of ecology.
+Under the pipeline program I will develop, I will train graduate students, who will train undergraduate students who will in turn train high school students, with the goal of increasing diversity and interest in ecology at all levels.
+I intend to dedicate a percentage of my $15000 yearly fellowship allowance to funding the undergraduate and high school students in this pipeline program.
+By providing this training, I will better prepare students for postdoctoral work later in their career since they would have had this experience mentoring.
+Dr Leggett is developing/building upon an existing training developed for the Doris Duke Conservation Scholars Program for mentors that have never advised BIPOC students for her NNF program, which will be used under the pipeline training program.

-Community-level Outreach: On top of my work with increasing diversity and inclusion at all levels, I intend to attend webinars and workshops offered by North Carolina State University designed for postdocs to hone project development and grant writing skills.
-I will also assist with grant writing to develop a collaborative project with the American Forest Foundation, which we are currently in discussion to assist with a project to evaluate forest carbon sequestration.
-I will also help Dr Leggett develop research and education grants including expanding the National Needs Fellowship Program to include more students and develop a funding source for a dual degree program Dr Leggett has developed with Tuskegee and North Carolina State University.
-Finally, I will work alongside Dr Leggett and Dr Caren Cooper in the development and implementation of a citizen science project that focuses on urban forestry and BIPOC communities.
+Community-level Outreach: In addition to my work with increasing diversity and inclusion at all levels, I intend to attend webinars and workshops offered by North Carolina State University designed for postdocs to hone project development and grant writing skills.
+I will also assist with grant writing to develop a collaborative project with the American Forest Foundation, which I are currently in discussion to assist with a project to evaluate forest carbon sequestration in their American Tree Farm System.
+I will also help Dr Leggett develop research and education grants including expanding the National Needs Fellowship Program to include more students and developing a funding source for a dual degree program she has developed with Tuskegee University and North Carolina State University.
+Finally, I will work alongside Dr Leggett, Dr. Asia Dowtin Dr Caren Cooper in the development and implementation of a large scale citizen science project which will involve students and communities across the nation that focuses on urban forestry/tree cover and BIPOC communities.
+Research has shown that BIPOC students are dissuaded from disciplines that promote science as an isolating field rather than helping communities (Puritty et al., 2017).
+Therefore this citizen science project will provide an opportunity for these students and the participating public to nurture their interest in science while bringing awareness to their communities.

 References